PollianaLeao/Startup-Service/notes.md

 What does a div tag do?

-The <div> tag is a block-level container in HTML used to group and structure content on a web page.
+The tag is a block-level container in HTML used to group and structure content on a web page.
 It is often used to apply CSS styles, create layout structures, or group related elements together.

 Difference between #title and .grid selector?